epics-modules/epics-modules.github.io/source/index.rst

-synApps
+epics-modules
 ============

 EPICS Support for beamline applications
 ---------------------------------------

-This page is the home of synApps, a collection of EPICS modules useful at beamlines and other applications.
+This page is the home of epics-modules, a collection of EPICS modules useful at synchrotron and neutron beamlines and other applications.

 Documentation created from release |release|